austinrobertcraig/mariners-intern-ps/README.md

-# Mariners 2025 Analytics Intern Problem Set
+# Work Sample: Mariners 2025 Analytics Intern Problem Set

 This project was completed as part of the application process for the 2025 Mariners Analytics Internship.